at Oklahoma State University

 There will be no regular class on 20 September due to the BMB Graduate Student Association sponsored symposium.
 Instead students are asked to make presentations or attend presentations by other students at the symposium sponsored by the association.
 See below for details.

-There will be three examinations: two examinations during the semester and a final examination that is comprehensive qith emphasis on the later sessions.
+There will be three examinations: two examinations during the semester and a final examination that is comprehensive with emphasis on the later sessions.
 Remember, course emphasis has changed several times over the years.
 The kinds of questions asked this year may differ from those of previous years.
 Nevertheless, the formats are similar, making old exams (available from the Internet as ".pdf" files, for reading by Adobe Acrobat; see Course Homepage, below) potentially useful.
 Unfortunately 2010 examinations are not available.
 All three examinations contain questions that examine understanding of the experimental basis for selected interpretations in molecular genetics; that ask for interpretations of observations presented; and that ask the student to identify ways of attacking specific problems.
-The final examination will include an on-line quiz, similar in format to the Lingo quiz, and worth 5% of the total grade.
-The in-class final examination will be worth 32% of the total grade.
+The final examination will be worth 35% of the total grade.

 Grades are not assigned on a curve.
 Rather, minimum percentages of total points will be required for assignment of each letter grade.
 These percentages are: